Scott Effross

 Scott Benjamin-Morton Effross (born December 28, 1993) is an American professional baseball pitcher for the New York Yankees of Major League Baseball (MLB).
-He played college baseball for Indiana University.
-He was selected in the 15th round of the 2015 MLB Draft by the Chicago Cubs, and made his MLB debut with them in 2021.
+He has previously played in MLB for the Chicago Cubs.
+Effross played college baseball for Indiana University.
+He was selected by the Cubs in the 15th round of the 2015 MLB Draft, and made his MLB debut with them in 2021.

 Early years

 A native of Twinsburg, Ohio, Effross is Jewish.
 Growing up he was a member of Congregation Shir Shalom, and he wears a Star of David necklace while pitching.

 Effross played baseball for Twinsburg High School ('12).
 In his senior year, as a pitcher he had an 8–1 win–loss record with a 1.52 earned run average (ERA), and struck out 60 batters while allowing 14 walks in 55 innings pitched.
 He was also the team's first baseman, and in his senior year batted .380.
 He was First Team All-Northeast Ohio Conference in 2011 and 2012, named to the Plain Dealer High School Baseball All-Star team, the Northeast Ohio Baseball Coaches Association All Star Team, and the All-Ohio Academic Team in 2012, and was Mizuno All-Ohio in 2012.